home-assistant/home-assistant.io/source/_integrations/duke_energy.markdown

 ha_integration_type: integration
 ---

-The Duke Energy integration allows you to get energy information from [Duke Energy](https://www.duke-energy.com/).
+The **Duke Energy** {% term integration %} allows you to get energy information from [Duke Energy](https://www.duke-energy.com/).
+## Supported devices

 Currently, this integration only supports electric meters.

-## Authentication Requirements
+## Prerequisites

-Only a username and password are required to access your account.
+You need a Duke Energy account to use this integration.
+During installation of the integration, you will need the username and password to access your account.
+{% include integrations/config_flow.md %}

 ## Energy